-- Select File: Import: Excel (XLS, XLSX, XLSM)..., or click the Import Excel button located in the Standard toolbar.
+- Select Data: Import from File: Excel (XLS, XLSX, XLSM)..., or click the Import Excel button located in the Standard toolbar.
 This opens the Excel dialog box.

 - Add your files one at a time or press CTRL or SHIFT to select multiple files, and click Add File(s).
 After choosing all the files, click the OK button.
 For more information about this setting, please see below.

 - Make necessary adjustments in the impMSExcel dialog box, then click the OK button to import the files into Origin.

 - Use the Remove File(s) button to remove selected files from the import file list.

 - Click the buttons (see the picture below) over the import file list to sort the files by File Name, Size or Modified date.

 - Origin opens a secondary dialog box -- the impMSExcel dialog box -- when you click the OK button.